stacktape/nextjs-blog/_blog/BLOG.md

 All of our environments are set in the `eu-west-1`(Ireland) region, which means most of the infrastructure is localized in this region (understandably the Lambda@Edge must be set up in the `us-east-1` region).

+All of our environments are production-ready and have CDN enabled.
+However, since we are measuring the performance of the underlying compute engines, **we will send requests directly to the Lambda/Container origins, to simulate the way CloudFront(CDN) sends requests to these origins**.

-Additionally, we have set up two EC2 instances to interact with our Next.js app: one for each `eu-west-1`(Ireland) and `us-east-1`(Virginia) region.
+Additionally, we have set up two EC2 instances to interact with our Next.js app: one in each `eu-west-1`(Ireland) and `us-east-1`(Virginia) region.

 ---